Roman Sadovsky: 2024–25 season: Second national title

 At the 2025 World Championships in Boston, Massachusetts, United States, Sadovsky delivered a strong short program, only putting a hand down on the triple Lutz of his jump combination, for a fifteenth-place score of 80.25.
 In the free skate, Sadovsky skated a near-flawless routine, for a thirteenth-place season's best score of 160.13.
 This was Sadovsky's first time scoring in the 160's since the 2022 World Championships.
 In an interview following the event, he shared, "I was super nervous for this event.
 Lots of expectations, mostly on my myself.
 I had expectations building up.
 After the short program, it felt like a huge weight lifted.
 I put my game face on.
 Deniss Vasiljevs skated before me and had a loud crowd and a standing ovation.
 Probably you can guess what he did - he had a good skate.
 I used that as fuel, as energy and the crowd really welcomed me.
 They were excited to watch and I was excited to perform.
 After having struggles the past couple of seasons, it was great to put together two good programs.
 I was definitely trying to aim a little bit higher in this event.
 Overall, I think this proves that the training has been strong, and lots of improvements over the last couple of years handling pressure."

 Sadovsky finished his season in April at the 2025 World Team Trophy in Tokyo, Japan.
 He placed eighth in the individual men's event and Team Canada finished in fifth place overall.
-“I was very disappointed in the first quad Sal(chow),” said Sadovsky after the free skate.
-“It’s been a very solid jump all year around, very solid jump in practice.
-I’m just proud that I could turn it around and do the second one.
-The second Sal was a bit of a struggle this season and that was a redemption moment, but overall, I’m proud of the recovery and happy that I could finish this season on a high note.
-I’m looking forward for a break, but also very much looking forward to some development for the new season.”
+After the free skate, Sadovsky expressed disappointment with his first quadruple Salchow but stated he was pleased with his recovery on the second attempt.

 2025–26 season

 Sadovsky started the season in August by winning the gold medal at the 2025 CS Cranberry Cup International.
-This marked Sadovsky's first international senior gold medal.
+This marked Sadovsky’s first international senior gold medal.
+He subsequently finished fifth at the 2025 CS Nebelhorn Trophy.

+Going on to compete on the 2025–26 Grand Prix series, Sadovsky finished seventh at 2025 Skate Canada International and fourth at 2025 Finlandia Trophy.

+In January, he competed at the 2026 Canadian Championships, winning the silver medal behind Stephen Gogolev.